Wiidookdaading Indigenous Resource Centres at Georgian

 Students in the Niwijiagan peer mentor program will show you the ropes!
 These friendly students know both their programs and the college.
 Whether it’s finding a classroom or providing advice on assignments, the Niwijiagans are here for you.

-Whatever challenges you’re facing, whether personal, academic, social or career-oriented, the Getsijig is a trustworthy confidant who can provide you with support and help maintain balance in your life.
-The Getsijig can also act as a liaison between Georgian students, staff and your home communities.
+Whatever challenges you’re facing, whether personal, academic, social or career-oriented, the Getsijid is a trustworthy confidant who can provide you with support and help maintain balance in your life.
+The Getsijid can also act as a liaison between Georgian students, staff and your home communities.
+Please contact Karen Dowan by email or call 249.388.0836.

-The Indigenous student advisor provides support and guidance and may refer students to college and community resources for further support.
-The student advisor also delivers student retention and success programs and is a liaison between the Georgian College community and the Métis, Inuit and First Nations communities.
+Indigenous student advisors provide support and guidance and may refer students to college and community resources for further support.
+Student advisors also deliver student retention and success programs and act as a liaison between the Georgian College community and the Métis, Inuit and First Nations communities.

 Special events and promotions